 2. IAB (Interactive Advertising Bureau)

-As the industry trade group that sets all of the standards around digital advertising, the IAB plays a crucial role in the decisions being made about the future of advertising.
+As the industry trade group that sets all of the standards around digital advertising, the IAB plays a crucial role in making decisions about the future of advertising.
 CafeMedia became a member of the IAB in 2019, participating in pivotal decisions on behalf of AdThrive publishers.